Table of Contents

 Quantifying the GDP Contribution of Rivers

-Measuring the precise contribution of rivers to national GDP is complex, as their influence is diffuse and intertwined with other sectors.
-However, several approaches provide useful estimates.
+Precisely measuring the contribution of rivers to national GDP is complex because their economic influence is widespread and intertwined with multiple sectors.
+However, several methodological approaches help estimate their importance.

 Agriculture, Manufacturing, and Logistics Sectors